k4itrun/wish/README.md

 This software is licensed under the [MIT License](LICENSE).

 ## Disclaimer
-### Essential Advisory: This tool is for educational use only.
+### Important Notice: Educational Use Only.
-This tool is intended for educational purposes only.
-Misuse will not be supported, and by using it, you agree to these terms.
+This tool is designed solely for educational purposes.
+Any misuse of this tool is strictly prohibited.
+By using this tool, you acknowledge and accept these terms.

 ### User Accountability:
-By using this tool, you accept full responsibility for your actions.
-Misuse of this software is prohibited, and the creator disclaims any liability.
-Ensure your usage complies with all relevant laws.
+By utilizing this tool, you take full responsibility for your actions.
+The creator disclaims any liability for misuse.
+It is your responsibility to ensure that your use of this software complies with all applicable laws and regulations.

 ### No Assistance:
-The creator will not provide support or address misuse.
-Inquiries related to harmful use will be ignored.
+The creator will not provide assistance or support for any misuse of this tool.
+Any inquiries related to harmful or illegal activities will be ignored.

 ### Terms Acceptance:
-By using this tool, you agree to this disclaimer.
-If you do not agree, refrain from using the software.
+By using this tool, you agree to abide by this disclaimer.
+If you do not agree with these terms, please do not use the software.